jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -i, -\-input         Input LiDAR file
 -o, -\-output        Output LiDAR file
 -\-radius            Search Radius
+-\-min_neighbours    The minimum number of neighbouring points within search areas.
+If fewer points
--\-slope_threshold   Maximum inter-point slope to be considered an off-terrain point -\-height_threshold  Inter-point height difference to be considered an off-terrain point -\-classify          Classify points as ground (2) or off-ground (1)
+                     than this threshold are idenfied during the fixed-radius search, a subsequent kNN search is performed to identify the k number of neighbours -\-slope_threshold   Maximum inter-point slope to be considered an off-terrain point -\-height_threshold  Inter-point height difference to be considered an off-terrain point -\-classify          Classify points as ground (2) or off-ground (1) -\-slope_norm        Perform initial ground slope normalization?

 *Python function*: